 - You can contribute to your IRA longer.
 You can now contribute to your IRA past the age of 70½, allowing you more time to save.

 - The required minimum distribution (RMD) age changed.* The SECURE Act changed the age at which you must start taking RMDs from your retirement account from 70½ to 72.
 This change gives your account additional time to grow.
+(Note: The RMD requirement has been waived for 2020, per the CARES Act signed into law on March 27, 2020.)

 *Notably, for those born BEFORE July 1, 1949, the previous rules apply.
 Donors who turned 70½ in 2019 or earlier will have to continue to take required minimum distributions.